Michael-Fleicher/Image_Circles_detedction_using_Hough_transform/README.md

 # Hough transform
-The purpose of this repository is to demonstrate the Hough transform to detect circles in images, , without use of any Image processing libraries
+The purpose of this repository is to demonstrate the Hough transform to detect circles in images , without use of any Image processing libraries

 ## Hough Circles
 implementation of the Hough circles transform.